JannieI/canvas-workstation-V3/src/app/roadmap.md

        Widget per page, Dashboard layout, all Dashboards (linked) or just the current one.
     - MUST be able to print 1 page, or all pages of Dashboard in one click

-    Animation:
-    - consider this ...
-This may have serious consequences for structure, or could simply be a list of object IDs in sequence, and animation disable = false them in sequence!
-    - arrow keys or enter if nothing selected could trigger animation.

     Admin module and Users
     ----------------------